benhoff/blog/content/blog_implementation.rst

 :authors: Ben Hoff
 :summary: Starting implementation of the blog as a work in progress.

-Allright, let's start implementing a blog.
+All right, let's start implementing a blog.

 First off, let's get the Github Pages up first.